andresg9108/mydesign/README.md

 <span id="Starting"></span>
 ## Starting ##

 In principle, don't forget to open the "XAMPP Control Panel" and start the "Apache" service.
 Now we will create a folder called "example" in the path of the "XAMPP" file, which would be with the following path "../xampp/htdocs/example".
-With the folder ready, we can now access it using the console of your operating system and execute the following command.
+With the folder ready, we can now access it using the console of your operating system and execute the following commands.

 ***npm i mydesign-ag***
+***npm i flexboxgrid***

-Now we will create the file "../index.html" and add the following HTML tags to it to do our first test.
+Now we will create the file "./index.html" and add the following HTML tags to it to do our first test.

-**File: ../index.html**
+**File: ./index.html**

 ~~~
 <!DOCTYPE html>